Assistant Media Relations Director

 In May of 2006 Briedis earned his master of business administration degree with a marketing emphasis from Grand Canyon.

 Briedis is a native of Carlsbad, Calif., in North San Diego County and currently resides in Charlottesville.
-An avid college football fan, Briedis has been to 31 bowl games, which includes 26 Holiday Bowls, three Fiesta Bowls, one Freedom Bowl and one Chick-fil-A Bowl.
+An avid college football fan, Briedis has been to 34 bowl games, which includes 27 Holiday Bowls, four Fiesta Bowls, one Freedom Bowl, one Chick-fil-A Bowl and one Cactus Bowl.
 The first bowl game he ever attended was the 1984 Holiday Bowl, which catapulted BYU to the national title.